 These pork potstickers come quite close to those served at restaurants, check out this video to know:

-Also known as baozi, these adorable steam buns are among the best-selling items in every Chinese restaurant.
+Also known as baozi, these adorable steam buns are among the best-selling pork dishes in every Chinese restaurant.
 The filling will amp you up with the delectable sweet-and-savory pork meat, covered in a soft, chewy bun that has been steamed to perfection.

 These rangoons look stunning with that crispy outer shell but wait until you get to take a bite.
 The inside is loaded with crab meat, cream cheese, and other veggies, all rounded with a spicy dipping sauce that brings a kick to your taste buds.